There’s no sugarcoating it: Parenting a newborn is hard.

 It’s easy to start doubting your parenting abilities.
 But you’re not at fault; it’s just part of the wonder of parenting life.

-In this blog post, we’re going to take a closer look at why babies cry, how you can deal with a crying baby, and how to get a handle on newborn frustration.
+In this blog post, we’re going to take a closer look at why babies cry, how to deal with a crying baby, and how to get a handle on newborn frustration.
 Plus, how to look after yourself in the process.

 Let’s get started.

 You’ve tried feeding.
 Burping.
 Changing.
 No fever.
 No rashes.
 Are they cold?
 Too hot?
 Maybe it’s gas.
 Or teething?
-OVERLOAD.
+Whatever the cause, you’re stressed out – and experiencing auditory overload..

 You’ve thought of everything.
 But they just won’t stop crying.
 It’s starting to feel like all you can hear is the sound of your infant screaming.

-Remember, it’s not your fault.
+Remember, it’s not your fault – and it’s not their fault, either.
 Some babies cry more than others, especially during the early months of life.
 And it’s often for reasons that we can’t fully understand.

 As they can’t talk yet, crying is the way they communicate.
 When babies hit two weeks of age, the amount of crying generally increases, peaking at around six to eight weeks and then calming down at around four months.